GPT-Alternatives/gpt_alternatives/README.md

 * **Flan 2021 Dataset**.
 This dataset is created by transforming existing publicly available text datasets into an instructional format for instruction tuning(https://huggingface.co/datasets/conceptofmind/flan2021_submix_original).
 It consists of 62 datasets, categorized into twelve task clusters.
 For each dataset, ten unique templates with natural language instructions are manually composed.
 The pre-trained language model is instruction-tuned on this mixture of datasets using randomly selected instruction templates.
 The goal is to improve the model's ability to follow specific guidelines and perform task-oriented behaviors effectively.
 * **Flan Collection**.
 The Flan Collection compiles various datasets and data augmentation methods for instruction tuning.
 It includes datasets from **Flan 2021**, **P3** , **Super-Natural Instructions**, and others, formatted into zero-shot, few-shot, and chain-of-thought templates.
 The dataset is organized into sub-mixtures, each with different variations of prompts, including answer options or not.
 It contains 1,836 finetuning tasks by combining the mixtures from prior work.
 Flan Collection serves as a valuable resource for instruction-based fine-tuning and achieves strong performance on evaluation benchmarks with Flan-T5 and Flan-PaLM models.

+#### 3.2.3 Alignment Data

+**Reinforcement Learning from Human Feedback (RLHF)**.
+RLHF is a machine learning technique that utilizes human-provided feedback to train models through reinforcement learning.
+The process involves two key steps: (1) Collecting manually ranked comparison response pairs to build a reward model for evaluating the quality of generated responses.
+(2) Optimizing the model (policy) using the reinforcement learning framework with rewards obtained from the trained reward model.
+RLHF enables models to improve their performance based on human feedback, making it a valuable approach for enhancing language generation tasks.

+* **InstructGPT**.
+InstructGPT utilizes reinforcement learning from human feedback (RLHF) to fine-tune GPT-3 based on human preferences.
+The data is labeled by a team of 40 contractors, collecting demonstrations of desired output behavior on prompts from the OpenAI API, generating approximately 33k samples for RLHF.
+A reward model (RM) is trained on human-labeled comparisons between model outputs, and the PPO algorithm is employed for fine-tuning, resulting in the aligned InstructGPT.

+* **GPT-4 Comparison Data**.
+The GPT-4 Comparison data consists of ratings provided by GPT-4 for its own responses on a scale from 1 to 10.
+Additionally, GPT-4 is tasked with comparing and rating responses from three models: GPT-4, GPT-3.5, and OPT-IML \cite{DBLP:journals/corr/abs-2212-12017}.
+These ratings serve as training data for reward models in the RLHF process.

+**Supervised Fine-tuning**.
+Supervised fine-tuning for LLM alignment is also a powerful technique that enables the alignment of language models with specific instructional requirements through targeted data augmentation.
+By leveraging human-provided feedback and carefully curated datasets, this approach fine-tunes LLMs to better follow instructions and produce contextually relevant responses.

+* **LIMA**.
+LIMA is trained on a dataset of 1,000 prompts and responses, stylistically aligned in the manner of a helpful AI assistant.
+The data is curated from multiple sources, including community Q&A forums like Stack Exchange, wikiHow, and Pushshift Reddit Dataset, as well as manually authored examples.
+In comparison to DaVinci003 and Alpaca, LIMA demonstrates superior performance in a human preference study, with only a small gap compared to GPT-4 and Claude.
+These results reinforce the notion that large language models predominantly acquire their knowledge during pretraining, while limited instruction tuning data suffices to achieve high-quality output.
+Moreover, the authors examined data quality, quantity, and diversity.
+Expanding input prompt diversity and enhancing output quality have positive impacts, while increasing data quantity may not yield the same benefits.
+Comparing various datasets, more diverse prompts led to significantly higher performance.
+Filtering data for quality improvement also showed positive results.
+Doubling the training set did not improve response quality.

+#### 3.2.4 Domain-specific Data
+**Math Domain**.
+Fine-tuning GPT models with math-related datasets is vital to enhance their capabilities in solving mathematical problems and providing accurate mathematical expressions.
+Math data aids in developing language models that can effectively comprehend and generate mathematical content, enabling applications in educational settings, scientific research, and various technical fields.

+* **Goat-Data**.
+Goat is a model finetuned for arithmetic tasks on LLaMA.
+To improve the mathematical capability of language models, such as solving challenging tasks, large-number multiplication and division, Goat splits the tasks into learnable simple tasks, and perform a chain-of-thought learning.
+Therefore, they create a dataset that contains instruction data with arithmetic expression in random templates.
+The dataset is released in Github(https://github.com/liutiedong/goat).

+* **PRM800K**.
+The PRM800K Dataset comprises 800K step-level labels, obtained exclusively from a large-scale generator.
+It includes solutions to 12K problems, totaling 75K solutions.
+Trained with RLHF on PRM800K, the model in solve 78.2% of problems from a representative subset of the MATH test set.

+**Scientific Domain**.
+For scientific domains such as biology, chemistry, or physics, fine-tuning GPT models with scientific datasets is crucial.
+This process empowers the models to grasp scientific jargon, comprehend complex concepts, and generate contextually relevant scientific content.
+Fine-tuned GPT models can assist researchers in automating literature review tasks, suggesting hypotheses, and generating scientific reports with accuracy and domain-specific context.

+* **Filtered S2ORC**.
+The dataset is used for finetuning PMC-LLaMA.
+The dataset starts with the S2ORC Datasets, consisting of 81.1M English-language academic papers.
+After filtering them using PubMed Central (PMC)-id, approximately 4.9M papers remain, focusing on medical knowledge and containing over 75B tokens.

+**Code Domain**.
+In the field of software development, fine-tuning GPT models with code-related datasets holds immense value.
+By leveraging code-specific data, language models can better understand programming languages, code syntax, and logic, enabling them to assist developers in code completion, bug detection, and code summarization tasks.
+Fine-tuned GPT models in the code domain contribute to increased developer productivity and improved code quality.

+* **CodeExercises**.
+The CodeExercises dataset, extensively employed in the development of the powerful phi-1 model, constitutes a relatively compact yet valuable collection of Python exercises and solutions, comprising less than 180 million tokens.
+Each exercise represents a function that necessitates completion, presented in the form of a docstring.
+The primary focus of this dataset lies in aligning the phi-1 model's capabilities to excel at function completion tasks based on natural language instructions.

 ### 4 DEPLOYMENT AND FINETUNING TECHNIQUE
 #### 4.1 Efficient Deploy